fangli-DX3906/fangli-DX3906.github.io/_pages/publications.md

 ### Identifying Oil Uncertainty Shocks

 Crude oil is one of the most crucial production inputs, and oil market turbulence should be a robust driver of the business cycle.
 Since the oil price is endogenously determined in the economy, identifying shocks associated with oil prices is not easy.
 This paper proposes a novel focus: oil price uncertainty shock, defined as the second-moment news shock to oil prices.
 The impulse response analysis, variance decomposition and historical decomposition show that the oil uncertainty shock is quantitatively important.

+### The Impact of Fair and Open Access on LNG Imports: Evidence from a Quasi-Experiment on the Establishment of PipeChina
+with Dr. Zhongli Zhang

+We exploit the establishment of PipeChina as a quasi-natural experiment to examine the impact of the fair and open access principle on LNG import volumes at the LNG terminal level.
+PipeChina was estabilished in 2021, which centralized the ownership and operation of major LNG receiving terminals.
+Once a terminal was transferred to PipeChina, third-party firms were granted non-discriminatory access to its regasification and associated pipeline services.